Speech Pathology and Audiology

 • Aphasia

-VitalStim® is a safe and effective treatment for paitients suffering with difficulty swallowing or dysphagia.
-This is a non-invasive theraphy to help swallowing through the use of Neuromuscular Electrical Stimulation (NMES).
+VitalStim® is a safe and effective treatment for patients suffering with difficulty swallowing or dysphagia.
+This is a non-invasive therapy to help swallowing through the use of Neuromuscular Electrical Stimulation (NMES).

-Comfort Circle: Our Comfort Circle support group was designed for parents and/or caregivers of children with different abilities.
-We meet the first Tuesday of each month during the academic calendar.
+Our Comfort Circle support group was designed for parents and caregivers of children with special abilities.
+We meet twice a semester.
 Sessions vary from specialized speakers to open discussions.

 To download Clinc Manual in PDF.